 When the dentist has all the information they need about the patient’s current dental state, the oral professional will come up with a step-by-step plan that addresses all the issues that were detected.
 The dentist will explain the process to the patient.

-There are a wide range of treatments that can be used to improve the aesthetics and function of a patient's teeth.
+There is a wide range of treatments that can be used to improve the aesthetics and function of a patient’s teeth.
 These include:

 Contact one of our dentists to learn more about full mouth reconstruction.

 Looking for a full mouth reconstruction near the 33617 area?
 Call Beltran Dental Surgery at 813-373-4573.